 Formula Fields and Calculated Measures

-Unlike formula fields which are built at the dataset level to evaluate results on a row by row basis, calculated measures are built at the workbook level using aggregated results.
-For example, if you create a formula field that calculates sales amounts, each row in the dataset will show a single value based on the formula definition.
-If you then use that formula field as a measure in a pivot table or chart, the results are simply an aggregate of the formula field results.
-By contrast, calculated measures use the aggregated results of base measures combined with arithmetic operations to display results such as year over year variances and profit percentages.
-These types of results are not achievable using formula fields alone.
+Unlike formula fields, which are created at the dataset level and evaluate results row by row, calculated measures are made at the workbook level using aggregated results.
+For example, if you create a formula field for sales amounts, each row in the dataset will show one value based on your formula.
+If you then use that formula field as a measure in a pivot table or chart, the results are simply an aggregate of the formula field values.
+In contrast, calculated measures use the aggregated results of base measures and arithmetic operations to show things like year-over-year variances and profit percentages.
+You can’t get these kinds of results using formula fields alone.

-The following examples describe why you obtain a different result in each case:
+The following examples show why you get a different result in each case:

 Creating a formula field and using it as a measure

-In your dataset, you can use the following definition to create a formula field that returns the profit percentage:
+In your dataset, you can use this definition to create a formula field that shows profit percentage:

 % Profit Formula = {estgrossprofit}/{amount}

-The formula field column returns a percentage value for each entry.
-For example, the % Profit (formula) column displays a value for each of the three entries of the Sales Order 100537: 18%, 100%, and 100%.
+The formula field column gives a percentage value for each entry.
+For example, the % Profit (formula) column shows a value for each of the three entries for Sales Order 100537: 18%, 100%, and 100%.

 If you use this formula field as a measure in a pivot table, the returned value is 72.67%, which is not entirely accurate.